laravel-notification-channels/channels/README.md

 # Ntfy

-This package makes it easy to send notifications using [ntfy](https://ntfy.sh/) with Laravel 5.5+, 6.x and 7.x
+This package makes it easy to send notifications using [ntfy](https://ntfy.sh/) with Laravel 10

 ## Contents